The Complete Guide To Different Types of Shampoos

 This one is a must-know if you get chemical treatments like relaxers or perms.
 After a chemical service, the hair is left in an alkaline state, and if that’s not corrected, it can lead to severe and sometimes irreversible damage.

 Neutralising shampoos restore the hair’s natural pH balance and ensure any remaining chemicals are completely washed out.
-They often change colour (pink to clear, for example) to indicate when the neutralisation process is complete.
+They often change color (pink to clear, for example) to indicate when the neutralisation process is complete.

 Best for: Post-relaxer or post-perm hair – Not an optional step.